mun-tonsi/debian-vagrant-osticket/README.md

 * If not already done so, install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](https://www.vagrantup.com/downloads.html), and [Ansible](http://docs.ansible.com/intro_installation.html).

 * Install required Ansible roles: `$ ansible-galaxy install -r requirements.yml`

+* Copy an SQL dump of a working OsTicket datbase to file named database_to_import.sql in the top level directory of this repo.

+^- Currently this only works with an existing dump file, a future update will make this optional and configure OsTicket to run the setup intially instead.

 ## Running